 To apply for federal financial assistance, students must complete the Free Application for Federal Student Aid (FAFSA); be sure to enter RMC's school code (002534).
 The FAFSA should be completed as soon as possible after October 1st for every year you are seeking federal aid.
 We strongly encourage families to use the IRS Data Retrieval Tool that is part of FAFSA on the Internet when completing the FAFSA to eliminate errors and avoid possible processing delays.
 The IRS Data Retrieval Tool allows students and parents to access the IRS tax return information needed to complete the Free Application for Federal Student Aid (FAFSA), and transfer the data directly into their FAFSA from the IRS Web site.

 If your application was selected for review, RMC will be comparing information from your application with tax return transcripts for you, your parent(s), and/or your spouse or other financial documents.
 The best way to verify income is by using the IRS Data Retrieval Tool that is part of FAFSA on the Internet.
-Please use the following instructions for help with using the IRS Data Retrieval Tool, or watch this video.
-If the student, parent(s) and/or spouse is unable or chooses not to use the IRS Data Retrieval Tool in FAFSA on the Internet, the student, parent(s) and/or spouse must submit a 2017 IRS tax return transcript—not a photocopy of the income tax return.
+Please use the following instructions for help with using the IRS Data Retrieval Tool.
+If the student, parent(s) and/or spouse is unable or chooses not to use the IRS Data Retrieval Tool in FAFSA on the Internet, the student, parent(s) and/or spouse must submit a 2020 IRS tax return transcript or a signed photocopy of the income tax return, supporting schedules, and W-2s.
 There are several ways to obtain an IRS tax return transcript.
 Please read the IRS Tax Return Transcript and IRS Record of Account Request Process for guidance.
-For information on when the IRS will have transcripts available after taxes are filed for the FAFSA on the web's IRS Data Retrieval Tool (IRS-DRT) and for requesting IRS tax return transcripts, please refer to the Timeline Availability of the 2017 IRS Tax Information.
+For information on when the IRS will have transcripts available after taxes are filed for the FAFSA on the web's IRS Data Retrieval Tool (IRS-DRT) and for requesting IRS tax return transcripts, please refer to the Timeline Availability of IRS Tax Information.

 Complete the appropriate verification form listed below and submit to the RMC Financial Aid Office as soon as possible so that your financial aid won't be delayed.